RockLib/RockLib.Logging/docs/AdvancedConfig.md

 <formatter name="default" template="[{createTime}] - {level} - {message}" />
 ```

-If your configuration has more than 1 formatter it is required that each one has a unique name.
+If your configuration has more than one formatter it is required that each one has a unique name.
 If a name is duplicated than you will get a runtime error.

 ## Specifying Logging Categories/Appenders
 If you do not provide a category the console logger will be used by default.